Superconducting instabilities in a spinful Sachdev-Ye-Kitaev model

-A surprising result is the appearance of an intermediate phase which is gapless \emph{and} superconducting, near the phase boundaries between the superconducting and non-Fermi liquid phases (see Fig. \ref{fig:phasediagram_B0}).
-This phase exhibits finite residual entropy and charge densities associated with a compressible non-Fermi liquid state, as well as a non-zero SC order parameter $\Delta$.
-The presence of a finite U(1) charge \emph{and} $\Delta \neq 0$ seems contradictory, but can in fact occur in a ``phase coexistence" scenario where only part of the system spontaneously breaks the U(1) symmetry~\cite{Sahoo2020}.
-In this phase the Green's functions $G_\tau$ exhibits power-law decay at long times~\footnote{For correlated superconductors the spectral gap $E_g$, obtained from fitting the Green's function $G_\tau \sim e^{-E_g \tau}$ at long times $|\tau| \gg J$, does not in general coincide with the SC order parameter $\Delta$ -- an extreme example of this being the gapless superconducting phase, where the Green's functions $G$ decay algebraically but $\Delta \neq 0$.}, in contrast to the exponential decay observed in the gapped SC phase (see Fig.~\ref{fig:Comparison}).
-Note the pronounced asymmetry of the anomalous Green's function $F_\tau$, showing a power-law behavior closely following $G_\tau$ for $\tau>0$ but a steep drop for $\tau <0$.
+A surprising result is the appearance of an intermediate phase which is gapless and superconducting, upon applying a Zeeman field $B$.
+This phase exhibits extensive residual entropy and magnetization associated with the SYK non-Fermi liquid, as well as a non-zero SC order parameter $\Delta$.
+The presence of a non-zero $M$ and $\Delta$ seems contradictory, but can occur e.g. in a ``phase coexistence" scenario where only part of the system spontaneously breaks the U(1) symmetry~\cite{Sahoo2020}.
+Here the Green's function $G_\tau$ exhibits power-law decay at long times, in contrast to the exponential decay observed in the gapped SC phase (see Fig.~\ref{fig3}).
+When tuning the chemical potential away from charge neutrality, $\mu \neq 0$, we find that both the gapped and gapless SC phases are compressible, as described in more detail in the Appendix.

-\emph{Gap ratio enhancement.--} We now increase the temperature and consider the transition out of the superconducting phases identified above.
-Starting with the gapped phase, in Fig.~\ref{fig:T_dependence} we show the temperature dependence of the SC order parameter $\Delta(T)$.
-For large negative $\alpha$ we find that $\Delta$ smoothly goes to zero at $T_c$, indicative of a second-order transition, which is however not BCS-like as shown from comparing with the solution of the self-consistent BCS gap equations in the weak coupling limit~\cite{Bardeen1957a, Bardeen1957b, Gorkovr1958}.
-In particular, in BCS theory the following universal relations hold (with $k_B=1$):
+\emph{Gap ratio enhancement.--} We now increase temperature and consider the transition out of the gapped SC phase.
+In Fig.~\ref{fig4} we show the temperature dependence of $\Delta$ for $B=0$.
+For large $\alpha$ we find that $\Delta$ smoothly goes to zero at $T_c$, indicative of a second-order transition, which is however not BCS-like as shown from comparing with the self-consistent solution of the BCS gap equations in the weak coupling limit~\cite{Bardeen1957a, Bardeen1957b, Gorkovr1958}.
+In particular, in BCS theory the following universal relations hold (with $k_B=1$ and $\Delta_0$ the SC order parameter at $T=0$):